 Have you noticed just how many times a year people buy you a gift?
 There are birthdays, anniversaries, Valentines, Christmas, and other festivities.
 Then you may get the odd thank you gift or celebration token.
 As we all are reminded, Christmas isn’t about gifts, but people love to give gifts.
 No matter how well-meaning they are, people can sometimes get it wrong.
 Unwanted gifts can soon pile up.
 But it’s not just the clutter you may be worried about.
 It’s how to part with something someone bought you with the best of intentions.

-What to do with gifts you don’t need
+What to do with gifts you don’t want?

 Giving your unwanted gift away to someone else isn’t a bad idea.
 However, you may prefer to give it to someone who isn’t acquainted with the person who gave you the gift.
 Selling it on is another option.
 It means you can use the cash value to buy something for yourself that you might enjoy more.
 It’s unlikely this would displease the person who gave you the gift.
 However, if you tell them the gift isn’t right for you, most gifters would be happy to help you exchange it.

 New and unworn fashion can sometimes be given to friends.
 Often clothing that is bought as a gift isn’t the correct size, or may simply not be to our taste.
 Friends may enjoy wearing these items.
 It’s usually best to be honest about where the item came from.
 As you have no receipt, you can’t exchange the wrong size without asking the gifter to help.
 But if you really don’t like an item, someone else can be given the opportunity to love it.